CiscoDevNet/DNAC-AURA/README.md

 ```
 scp -P 2222 ./DNAC-AURA/dnac_aura  maglev@<mydnac>:
 ```
 Make sure the dnac_aura file is executable.
-(It only needs to be execuable by the owner, which should be "maglev" user
+(It only needs to be execuable by the owner, which should be "maglev" user.
+You need to do this on the target DNAC and in the directory that you copied dnac_aura.

 ```
 chmod 700 dnac_aura